-The Jewish Historical Museum is unique in its kind and is dedicated to the rich history of the Jews and located in the former synagogue on the Waterloo.
-To get you captured using multiple posters, artifacts, photos and footage in everyday stories that Jews had to experience before.
-In the museum you will see why the Jews that have left a deep mark in everyday life in Amsterdam.
+The Jewish Historical Museum is unique in its kind and is completely dedicated to the rich history of the Jews and located in the former synagogue at the Waterlooplein.
+On the basis of multiple posters, art objects, photographs and visual material, you are taken into everyday stories that Jews had to experience.
+In the museum you will notice why the Jews have made such a deep impression in everyday life in Amsterdam.

 Everything about the Jews in Amsterdam

 The museum describes exactly how the golden age looked between 16de and 17de century when many Jews from Portugal and Europe met in liberal Amsterdam.
 At that time, until just before the Second World War, they were free to profess their faith.
 Here they were left alone and no one then looked surprised if there were Jews on the streets of Amsterdam.

 Around current Waterloopplein where the museum is located, there once was a vibrant Jewish neighborhood.
 This has everything to do with the street that lies near the "Jodenbreestraat".
 Because Jews were not allowed into the guild, they had a different way to their facilities are at the Jewish Historical Museum.

 The museum organizes daily a number of regular tours with a guide who tells you everything about the Jews.
 The permanent tours of the Jewish museum are also the highlights such as the religion and the history of the Jewish kingdom.
 In addition to the guided tours in the museum, they also organize guided tours outside the museum.
 You walk through the city through Jewish Amsterdam.
 There is a tour of the Hollandsche Schouwburg and a visit to the Portuguese Synagogue with a guide.